 Department of Health and Human Services Fraud Defense

-Our Senior Healthcare Fraud Defense Lawyers Have Decades of Experience on Both Sides of Investigations, Enforcement Proceedings, and Litigation Involving the U.S. Department of Health and Human Services (DHHS)
+Our Senior Healthcare Fraud Defense Lawyers are Highly Experienced on Both Sides of Investigations, Enforcement Proceedings, and Litigation Involving the U.S. Department of Health and Human Services (DHHS)

 The U.S. Department of Health and Human Services (DHHS) is one of the primary agencies responsible for enforcing the nation’s healthcare laws.
 In this capacity, it focuses much of its effort on targeting healthcare providers and other entities and individuals suspected of defrauding Medicare, Medicaid, and other federal healthcare benefit programs.
 DHHS investigations targeting allegations of billing fraud and related offenses can lead to substantial penalties, and avoiding these penalties requires experienced legal representation.

 At Oberheiden P.C., we have extensive experience representing healthcare providers and other clients in matters involving DHHS.
 As former healthcare fraud prosecutors with the U.S. Department of Justice, many of our senior attorneys also have extensive prior experience working with DHHS to uncover and prosecute instances of fraud.
 We rely on this experience to provide strategic and efficient defense representation for our clients, and we have been able to help our clients avoid liability entirely in many cases.

 What Constitutes Department of Health and Human Services Fraud?

 Allegations of Department of Health and Human Services fraud can take a variety of different forms.
 In recent years, however, DHHS has prioritized combatting fraud in four primary areas.
 These areas are: (i) contract fraud (ii) program fraud (including Medicare and Medicaid fraud), (iii) grant fraud, and (iv) fraud impacting residents of long-term care facilities.